RetroDECK/RetroDECK/wiki-rtd/docs/wiki_about/team-credits.md

 Does bleeding edge cooker testing (lives in the danger zone), some feature suggestions and design.

 <details><summary> </summary>
-2nd Commander of the IPL (Italian Pizza Legion)"" in the internal pizza war (might be a spy for the NPC or MCCP).
+2nd Commander of the IPL (Italian Pizza Legion) nicknamed The Wrath of Siciliana in the internal pizza war. .
 </details>

 ## Collaborators: The ES-DE Group